|

 "hound/wolf" and buidhe

-- CU CHULAINN:
+- CÚ CHULAINN:

-Variant of Irish Cuchulainn, meaning
+Variant spelling of Irish Cúchulainn, meaning

 "hound of Culann."

-- CUAN
+- CÚCHULAINN:

-(Cúchulainn): "Hound of Culann."
 Irish myth

 name of a heroic warrior who accidentally killed his son